rchain/architecture-docs/execution_model/rhovm.rst

 What Is Rosette?
 ------------------------------------------------

 Rosette is a reflective, object-oriented language that achieves concurrency via actor semantics.
 The Rosette system (including the Rosette virtual machine) has been in commerical production since 1994.
-Because of its demonstrated reliability, RChain Cooperative has committed to completing a clean-room reimplementation of Rosette VM in Scala.
+Because of Rosette's demonstrated reliability, RChain Cooperative has committed to completing a clean-room reimplementation of Rosette VM in Scala.
 There are two main benefits of doing so.
 First, the Rosette language satisfies the instruction-level concurrency semantics expressed in Rholang.
 Second, Rosette VM was intentionally designed to support a multi-computer (distributed) system operating on an arbitrary amount of processors.
 For more information, see `Mobile Process Calculi for Programming the Blockchain`_.

 .. _Mobile Process Calculi for Programming the Blockchain: http://mobile-process-calculi-for-programming-the-new-blockchain.readthedocs.io/en/latest/